tkuhn/nanopub-server/README.md

 Nanopub Server
 ==============

-_work in progress_
+_(work in progress)_

-This is a simple server to publish nanopublications.
-All it is supposed to do is to provide stored nanopublications.
+This is a simple server to publish nanopublications that have a trusty URI.
+It only returns single nanopubs.
 No queries.
-No triple store.
+No triple store involved.

 Dependencies